valeshgopal/to-do-app/README.md

 ## Challenges

-Using Array methods to perform edit and delete operations.
+Identifying the states and using Array methods to perform edit and delete operations.
 Also, creating alerts with the help of useEffect hook and setTimeout function.